What do you do if you have two Philippine Birth Certificates?

 Then the Philippine civil registry system changed its processes.

-What do you need to do if you have two birth certificates?
+What do you need to do if you have two Philippine birth certificates?

 What do you do if there is double registration of a Philippine birth certificate?

-This means filing a case in court when the correction sought is substantive rather than merely clerical.
+This means filing a case in court when the correction sought is substantive rather than clerical.

-The petitioner – usually the person whose birth is concerned or the parent – asks the court to cancel the second birth certificate.
+The petitioner, usually the person whose birth is concerned or the parent, petitions the court to cancel a Philippine birth certificate.
 This is true even if the second birth certificate was registered in a different city or province.

 See In Re: Petition for Cancellation and Correction of Entries in the Records of Birth, Rita K. Lee et al., G.R.
 No. 180802, August 1, 2022.

-Why is it important to correct your birth certificate?
+Why is it important to correct or cancel a Philippine birth certificate?

-It is often for these reasons that a double registration of a Filipino birth certificate should be fixed.
+It is often for these reasons that a person with two Philippine birth certificates should address and fix the issue.

-With which court should the case be filed?
+With which court should the case to correct cancel a Philippine birth certificate be filed?

-A petition for correction or cancellation of entry should be filed with the Regional Trial Court of the city or province where the first birth certificate was recorded.
+A petition to correct or cancel a Philippine birth certificate entry should be filed with the Regional Trial Court of the city or province where the first birth certificate was recorded.

-It is this Regional Trial Court which has the power to issue orders for the correction of entries in that city or province.
+It is this Regional Trial Court that has the power to issue orders for the correction of entries in that city or province.

-This same Regional Trial Court has the power to order the cancellation of the second birth certificate even if the latter is registered in another city or province.
+This same Regional Trial Court has the power to cancel a Philippine birth certificate if there are two, even if the latter is registered in another city or province.
 This is because, under the doctrine of ancillary jurisdiction, the court’s authority embraces all incidental matters arising from and connected to the main case.

 The cancellation of the second birth certificate is an incident or necessary consequence of the petition to correct the entries in the first birth certificate.
 Ancillary or incidental demands, matters, or questions growing out of the main action may be resolved by the court.
 The court has jurisdiction over such issues is in aid of its authority over the principal matter.